 Creditors vs. Debt Collectors: What’s the Difference?

-When you’ve had previous dealings with debt collectors, nothing makes your heart sink faster than a phone call from an unrecognized 800 number.
-Collectors and creditors can be extremely aggressive when trying to secure late payments, but before you assert your rights and try to get the situation under control, it’s important to know who you’re dealing with.
+When dealing with debt collectors, nothing makes your heart sink faster than a phone call from an unrecognized 800 number.
+Collectors and creditors can be extremely aggressive when trying to secure late payments.
+However, before you assert your rights and control your situation, it’s important to know who you’re dealing with.

 Who Is Your Initial Lender?

-Anyone who is owed money is a creditor.
+A creditor is anyone who is owed money.
 The term “creditor” isn’t reserved for people collecting late or skipped payments.
 The company that administers your credit card is a creditor, and so is the company that owns your mortgage.
 If a friend lends you $20, they are one of your creditors.
 In most cases, the original owner of a debt is just a regular creditor — not a debt collector.

 When Debt Collectors Enter the Picture

-Original creditors typically try to hold onto debts that are profitable to them, which includes accounts with a long history of on-time payments.
-However, once it becomes clear that payments are likely to be erratic or consistently late, the debt becomes a serious liability for the financial institution.
+Original creditors typically try to hold onto debts that are profitable including accounts with a history of on-time payments.
+However, once the payments are erratic or consistently late, the debt becomes a serious liability for the financial institution.

-To get rid of an account that is considered a liability, conventional banks, financial institutions, and other lenders may sell it to a debt collector.
-A Debt Collector is a Third Party collections agency, not the original creditor.
+To get rid this liability, financial institutions and other lenders sell the account to a debt collector.
+A debt collector is a third party collections agency, not the original creditor.
 Debt collectors buy delinquent accounts for less than the original debt is worth.
 They utilize a variety of aggressive collection techniques to get borrowers to pay up.

-Constant debt collection calls can be an enormous source of stress, particularly if you have no way to make your accounts current or make consistent payments.
+Constant debt collection calls can be an enormous source of stress.
+This is particularly true if you have no way to make your accounts current or make consistent payments.
 If you suspect that collection agencies are using illegal methods to intimidate you into paying, it’s important to assert your rights with the help of an attorney.

 If your debt has spiraled out of control, you need to consider your options and find a way to get collection calls under control.
-Learn more about bankruptcy and other options by contacting Lucid Law at 908-738-8277 to schedule your consultation in one of our convenient New Jersey locations: 3640 Valley Rd, 2nd Fl, Liberty Corner NJ 07938; 510 Thornall Rd., Suite 270, Edison, NJ 08837; or 52 Maple Ave, Morristown, NJ 07960.
-Our New Jersey bankruptcy law offices are conveniently located in Somerset, Middlesex and Morris counties.
+Learn more about bankruptcy and other options by contacting Lucid Law at 908-738-8277.